drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 - The settlement was bought successfully.
 # Cities
 ## Error Messages
+- You have no more available city positions.
 - Invalid position for city.
 - You have no more cities to build.
 ## Success Messages